platformsh/platformsh-docs/docs/src/create-apps/runtime-operations.md

 During every Platform.sh deployment, a standard [`build` step](../overview/build-deploy.md#the-build) is run.
-When you use a static site generator like [Gatsby](../guides/gatsby/_index.md) or [Next.js](../guides/nextjs/_index.md) with [a headless backend](../guides/gatsby/headless/_index.md), you need to run another `build` step to get your app ready for production.
+When you use a static site generator like [Gatsby](../guides/gatsby/_index.md) or [Next.js](../guides/nextjs/_index.md) with [a headless backend](../guides/gatsby/headless/_index.md), you need to run a second `build` step to get your app ready for production.

-This extra `build` step includes the generation of all the HTML pages your site can then serve in a static way.
+This is because, as its framework is being built, your frontend needs to pull content-related data from your backend’s API (to generate all the static HTML pages your site is to serve).
+To accomplish this on Platform.sh, where each app goes through a build-deploy pipeline in parallel, your frontend’s build must be delayed _until after_ your backend has fully deployed.
+It's often delayed up until the [`post_deploy` hook](../create-apps/hooks/hooks-comparison.md#post-deploy-hook) stage, when the filesystem is read-only.

-You can use a runtime operation to trigger it after the initial deployment of your app or after a redeployment.
+You can use a runtime operation to trigger the second `build` step after the initial deployment of your app or after a redeployment.
-You can also trigger it when you need to fetch content from your backend system but want to avoid going through the whole Platform.sh [build and deploy processes](../overview/build-deploy.md) again.
+You can also trigger it when you need to fetch content from your backend but want to avoid going through the whole Platform.sh [build and deploy processes](../overview/build-deploy.md) again.

+{{< note >}}

+The following examples assume that the frontend and backend containers are included in the same environment.
+This isn’t necessary for the commands to run successfully.<BR>
+What _is_ necessary is that the build destination for your frontend **is  writable at runtime** (meaning, you must [define a mount](../create-apps/app-reference.md#mounts) for it).
+If you don’t want to include a build within a mount (especially if your data source **isn’t** on Platform.sh), you can use [source operations](../create-apps/source-operations.md) to achieve a similar effect, but through generating a new commit.

+{{< /note >}}

 {{< codetabs >}}
 +++